 Commitments for the Remainder of 2016

-I could write about other challenges that I’m still experiencing with balance, but I think that if I can overcome the issues above between now and my next update (or even the end of the year), I will be happy and satisfied.
+I could write about other challenges that I’m still experiencing with balance, but I think that if I can overcome the issues above between now and the end of the year, I will be satisfied with my progress.
 So, in summary, here’s what I’m committing to for the remainder of 2016 in terms of balance:

 - Eliminate my “active sites” folder, either by reading/watching everything that’s in it or simply deleting it without even looking at the contents inside.
 I may opt for the happy medium of setting a time limit (say, one to two hours) for dealing with the contents of the folder.

 - Continue to get out every day, even if it’s just for a short walk.
 It’s not good for me to stay inside my apartment all day long.
 Ideally, I will move toward spending more time in person with other people, but even if I simply take some time by myself outdoors each day, it will do me a world of good.

 - Maintain my new lower time spent on Facebook and work to reduce FOMO.
 I need to realize that we are always missing out on something in life.
 There simply aren’t enough hours in the day to keep up with everything and it causes far too much stress to even try.
 Just like with my wardrobe, the best approach is quality over quantity!

 - Continue to use the Productivity Planner and the Pomodoro Technique through the end of the year.
 These methods have helped me considerably with my time management in just one week, so imagine how beneficial they will be over the course of months!